Retiring in Spain

 Cost of living in Spain

 As we’ve mentioned above, Spain tends to be less expensive than other European countries.
-You can live comfortably in Spain on about $2,000-2,200 a month somewhere in a big city.
+You can live comfortably in Spain for about $2,000-2,200 a month somewhere in a big city.
 If you live somewhere outside the big cities, you can retire on approximately $1,700-1,900 a month.
 So depending on your personal finance and income, you can select where you want to stay.

 As with everywhere else in the world, rental prices can vary dramatically depending on location.
 In Madrid, for example, you’ll need around $925 per month for a one-bedroom apartment.
 For a three-bedroom apartment, you’ll need about $1,800 a month.